Wall panel

 A wall panel is single piece of material, usually flat and cut into a rectangular shape, that serves as the visible and exposed covering for a wall.
 Wall panels are functional as well as decorative, providing insulation and soundproofing, combined with uniformity of appearance, along with some measure of durability or ease of replaceability.
 While there is no set size limit for a piece of material fulfilling these functions, the maximum practical size for wall panels has been suggested to be about 0.6 to 2.4 m, to allow for transportation.

-Decorative wall panels are also known as charcoal wall panels, PVC wall panels, WPC wall panels, charcoal louver panels, PVC louver panels, and WPC louver panels.
-They are Water-resistant, Termite Free, Borer Free, Durable, 12 mm thickness, Moisture-proof, UV grade, and Anti-static.
-South Korea is the highest exporter of wall panels.

 Advantages

 Use of wall panels can reduce construction costs by providing a consistent appearance to the panelled surface without requiring the application of paint or another finishing material.
 Wall panels may be finished on only one side, if the other side is going to be against a brick or concrete wall, or a comparable structure.
 Alternately, the panels may, if assembled to an appropriate framework, substitute for having any other kind of wall at all.
 Holes may be cut or drilled into a wall panel to accommodate electrical outlets and other devices coming out of the wall.